Accurate Shear Measurement with Faint Sources: Extension of Z11 for multi-exposure images

 We compute the Poisson noise PS shape $\left\vert\tilde{C}(\vec{k})\right\vert^2$ using the parameters of MultiDrizzle, according to its definition in eq.(\ref{drizzle6}).
 It can also be measured numerically to any desired accuracy using a large number of simulated galaxy images processed by MultiDrizzle.
 Note that in doing so, the ambient background noise should not be included due to the boundary effect, as we discussed in \S\ref{multidrizzle}.
 Fig.\ref{poisson_power} shows $\left\vert\tilde{C}(\vec{k})\right\vert^2$ for the MultiDrizzle parameters described in this section.

 To quantify the shear recovery accuracy, we use the same set of shear values as those given in \S\ref{ne}.
-The input shears are recovered with $4\times 10^8$ mock galaxies.
-As in \S\ref{ne}, every four galaxy images are from the same galaxy rotated by integer multiples of $45^{\circ}$ to minimize the shape noise.
+Every four galaxy images are from the same galaxy rotated by integer multiples of $45^{\circ}$ to minimize the shape noise.
 Different values of ${\rm SNR}_B$ and ${\rm SNR}_S$ are realized by only adjusting the amplitudes of the background noise and the source Poisson noise, without changing the random seeds.
-Shear is recovered using eq.(\ref{shear_measure},\ref{shear_estimator_dis},\ref{shear_estimator_dis_para1},\ref{shear_estimator_dis_para5},\ref{shear_estimator_dis_para6}) with $k_c$ being $3/4$ of the Nyquist spatial-frequency/wave-number along one direction of the grid.

-The multiplicative bias $m$ and additive bias $c$ measured at different ${\rm SNR}$'s are listed in table \ref{result_dither1}.
-It shows that for images combined from multiple exposures through MultiDrizzle, the shear recovery with eq.(\ref{shear_measure},\ref{shear_estimator_dis},\ref{shear_estimator_dis_para1},\ref{shear_estimator_dis_para5},\ref{shear_estimator_dis_para6}) can reach the sub-percent accuracy level in the presence of both the background noise and the source Poisson noise.
+Similar to \S\ref{ne}, we show in table \ref{result_dither1_no_correction} the results of shear recovery of the original Z11 method with $2\times 10^7$ mock galaxies.
+It is clear that the source Poisson noise can cause a significant multiplicative bias.
+In comparison, the modified version of Z11 defined in eq.(\ref{shear_measure},\ref{shear_estimator_dis},\ref{shear_estimator_dis_para1},\ref{shear_estimator_dis_para5},\ref{shear_estimator_dis_para6}) (with $k_c$ being $3/4$ of the Nyquist spatial-frequency/wave-number along one direction of the grid) can remove such a multiplicative bias to a very high accuracy.
+This is shown in table \ref{result_dither1} with $4\times 10^8$ mock galaxies.